ALM-Rangers/Folder-Management-Extension/src/FolderManagement/overview.md

-> **NOTE** - We are deprecating support for Visual Studio Team Services (VSTS) and Team Foundation Server 2018, or higher.
+> **NOTE** - Support for Visual Studio Team Services (VSTS) and Team Foundation Server 2018, or higher has been deprecated.
 The *create new folder* feature is now part of the product for VSTS and TFS 2018, or higher.
 > See [Deprecating our Folder Management extension](https://blogs.msdn.microsoft.com/visualstudioalmrangers/2017/08/31/deprecating-our-folder-management-extension/) for details.

 ## Create folders without cloning ##